bsapiro/stuff-that-actually-matters/data protection outline.md

 _(working title)_

-_note: intentionally focused on why and what - not how_
+_note: intentionally focused on why and what - not how (there are plenty of publications on how to build software that protects data_

 ##a software based society
 * we are increasingly a software based society (software eats the world argument)